DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

 ### Providing the extension with an icon

-I don't have any good candidates for an icon with me at the moment, but I've found and image of me that I often use, so I am gonna go with this one.
+I don't have any good candidates for an icon with me at the moment, but I've found an image of me that I often use, so I am gonna go with this one.
 I hope you'll forgive me someday.
 Of course you are free to use any picture you like.

-Let's create a folder where our image and later on most of the application source code.
+Let's create a folder where our images and later on most of the application source code will live.

     mkdir -p assets/img